Medically reviewed by Drugs.com. Last updated on Jan 28, 2019.

 • Polysorbate 80: Some dosage forms may contain polysorbate 80 (also known as Tweens).
 Hypersensitivity reactions, usually a delayed reaction, have been reported following exposure to pharmaceutical products containing polysorbate 80 in certain individuals (Isaksson, 2002; Lucente 2000; Shelley, 1995).
 Thrombocytopenia, ascites, pulmonary deterioration, and renal and hepatic failure have been reported in premature neonates after receiving parenteral products containing polysorbate 80 (Alade, 1986; CDC, 1984).
 See manufacturer’s labeling.

-• Experienced physician: Should be administered under the supervision of a physician experienced in treatment of Gaucher disease.
+• Experienced health care provider: Should be administered under the supervision of a health care provider experienced in treatment of Gaucher disease.

 • Registry: A registry has been established and all patients with Gaucher disease, and physicians who treat Gaucher disease are encouraged to participate.
 Information on the International Collaborative Gaucher Group (ICGG) Gaucher Registry may be obtained at https://www.registrynxt.com, or by calling 1-800-745-4447 (ext.15500).

-CBC, platelets, liver function tests, IgG antibody formation periodically during the first year of treatment (Canadian labeling recommends antibody testing ~every 3 months during the first year and at ~18 months), chitotriodase, angiotensin-converting enzyme, acid phosphatase (AP), iron, iron-binding capacity, ferritin, vitamin B12; MRI or CT of liver and spleen, skeletal x-rays; ECG, chest x-ray and doppler echocardiogram in patients >18 years of age; physical exam every 12 months
+CBC, platelets, liver function tests, IgG antibody formation periodically during the first year of treatment (Canadian labeling recommends antibody testing approximately every 3 months during the first year and at ~18 months), chitotriosidase, angiotensin-converting enzyme (ACE), acid phosphatase (AP), iron, iron-binding capacity, ferritin, vitamin B12; MRI or CT scan (liver and spleen volume), skeletal x-rays, DXA; pulmonary function tests; ECG/echocardiography; growth in pediatric patients

-Animal reproduction studies have not been conducted; however, imiglucerase has been used safely during pregnancy based on available data (Sherer, 2003; Zimran, 2009).
-Doses of imiglucerase should be based on prepregnancy weight and adjusted as clinically indicated (Granovsky-Grisaru, 2011).
+Animal reproduction studies have not been conducted; however, imiglucerase has been used safely during pregnancy based on available data (Sherer 2002; Zimran 2009).
+Doses of imiglucerase should be based on prepregnancy weight and adjusted as clinically indicated (Granovsky-Grisaru 2011).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience injection site irritation.
-Have patient report immediately to prescriber angina, tachycardia, dyspnea, excessive weight gain, edema of extremities, flushing, severe dizziness, syncope, or skin discoloration (HCAHPS).
+• Patient may experience nausea, vomiting, diarrhea, loss of strength and energy, headache, or back pain.
+Have patient report immediately to prescriber difficulty breathing, angina, tachycardia, shortness of breath, excessive weight gain, swelling of arms or legs, flushing, cough, severe dizziness, passing out, chills, or skin discoloration (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.